seburt/sg-juniemvc-pg/src/main/frontend/README.md

-# Beer Service Frontend
+# Apparel Service Frontend

-This is the React frontend for the Spring Boot Beer Service application.
-It provides a user interface for managing beers, beer orders, and customers.
+This is the React frontend for the Spring Boot Apparel Service application.
+It provides a user interface for managing apparels, apparel orders, and customers.

 ## Technology Stack